-Dental radiography may take place in dental practices, community facilities or hospitals.
+- Dental radiography may take place in dental practices, community facilities or hospitals.

-Diagnostic radiographers learn about dental radiography techniques and maxillofacial imaging during their pre-registration education and training.
+- can learn about dental radiography techniques and maxillofacial imaging during their pre-registration education and training.

-Diagnostic radiographers may go on to perform these techniques as part of their post-registration job role in specialist facilities or as part of their core service provision for trauma and Max Fax patients.
+- may go on to perform these techniques as part of their post-registration job role in specialist facilities or as part of their core service provision for trauma and Max Fax patients.

-Diagnostic radiographers can provide a full range of imaging techniques using plain x-rays, panoramic imaging, cone beam CT, CT, MRI PET scans and ultrasound within the scope of practice for which they have been educated, trained and assessed as competent.
+- can provide a full range of imaging techniques using plain x-rays, panoramic imaging, cone beam CT, CT, MRI PET scans and ultrasound within the scope of practice for which they have been educated, trained and assessed as competent.

-Dentists, dental nurses, dental hygienists and dental therapists have their scope of practice defined by The General Dental Councils Scope of Practice for Dental Professionals
+Dentists, dental nurses, dental hygienists and dental therapists have their scope of practice defined by The General Dental Councils Scope of Practice for Dental Professionals.

-The Guidance Notes for Dental Practitioners on the Safe Use of X-Ray Equipment 2nd edition provides further information on the scope of practice, standards and legal responsibilities of those supplying dental x-ray services.
+The Guidance Notes for Dental Practitioners on the Safe Use of X-Ray Equipment (2nd edition) provides further information on the scope of practice, standards and legal responsibilities of those supplying dental x-ray services.

 A range of appropriately educated and trained healthcare professionals may refer to, take, and report on dental x-rays and maxillofacial (max fax) images.